 Mr Willis has experience with large scale health building projects.
 He spent 14 years working for Mater Health Services in Australia during which he delivered one of the organisation’s biggest building projects.
 Mr Willis is currently the Chief Operating Officer at the University of Otago.

 Mr Thomson is a Dunedin-based businessman who owns and runs the Acquisitions chain of retail stores.
-He is a Deputy Commissioner for Southern DHB.
+He was the Deputy Commissioner for Southern DHB.
 He is also a trustee of Healthcare Otago Charitable Trust, and chairperson of Hawksbury Community Living Trust.

 Dr Wilsher is a practising respiratory physician, clinical teacher and researcher.
 She is currently Chief Medical Officer of Auckland DHB.
 She has extensive experience in health sector governance, as a member of the Christchurch Hospital Redevelopment Partnership Group, and the Capital Investment Committee.